 Concrete programmatic initiatives and thematic priorities are discussed at the bi-annual Global Partnership Working Group meetings which include four specific subordinate thematic sub-working groups on nuclear and radiological security, biological security, chemical security and UNSCR 1540.

 The chair of the Global Partnership rotates annually with the Presidency of the G7.
-The current chair of the Global Partnership is the United States (2020), which will be succeeded by the United Kingdom (2021).
+The current chair of the Global Partnership is the United Kingdom (2021), which will be succeeded by Germany (2022).